ADGEfficiency/dsr-rl/PITCHME.md

 The cost of using batches is a less accurate estimate of the gradient - this noise can be useful to escape local minima

 ---?image=assets/batch_norm_lit.png&size=auto 80%

+---
+TODO the picture of the literature

+---

+### Prioritized Experience Replay

+Naive experience replay randomly samples batches of experience for learning.
+This random sampling means we learn from experience at the same frequency as they are experienced

+Some samples of experience are more useful for learning than others

+We can measure how useful experience was by the temporal difference error

+$$ td_error = Q(s,a) - r + \gamma Q(s', a)$$

+---

+### Prioritized Experience Replay

+Non-random sampling introduces two problems

+1 - loss of diversity - we will only sample from high TD error experiences

+2 - introduce bias - non-independent sampling

+Correct the loss of diversity by making the prioritization stochastic

+Correct the bias using importance sampling